 NDP objectives SEA objec tives 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 Conclusions Recommendations SMART Test of NDP objective After SMART objective Objective 1 To provide a robust, appropriate planning framework to guide an appropriate and realistic level of new housing and employment related development over the plan period - up to 2031. + + + + + + + ? ? + 0 ? ?
 X X ?
 This objective infers that development should take place in accordance with strategic policies.
 None.
 This objective is specific and measurable via the Authority Monitoring Report (AMR).
 It will be attainable, achievable and realistic.
 Deliver proportional growth in line with the Core Strategy.
-Objective 2 To protect the local identity and character of the existing communities in the Parish, as a distinct rural area separate from the neighbouring City of Hereford. + + + + + X + + + X + + + х Х + This objective is compatible with the relevant SEA objectives.
+Objective 2 To protect the local identity and character of the existing communities in the Parish, as a distinct rural area separate from the neighbouring City of Hereford. + + + + + X + + + X + + + х X + This objective is compatible with the relevant SEA objectives.
 None This objective meets all the SMART objectives To protect the local identity and character of the existing communities in the Parish, as a distinct rural area separate from the neighbouring City of Hereford.
-Objective 3 To protect the rural landscape setting of the Parish from the urbanisation of land to the east associated with the proposed new urban extension to Hereford at Three Elms and proposed Relief Road through consideration of sensitivity of the urban fringe and local landscape character. + + + + + + + + + + + + + + X + This objective is compatible with the SEA objectives.
+Objective 3 To protect the rural landscape setting of the Parish from the urbanisation of land to the east associated with the proposed new urban extension to Hereford at Three Elms and proposed Relief Road through consideration of sensitivity of the urban fringe and local landscape character. + + + + + + + + + + + + + + x + This objective is compatible with the SEA objectives.
 None This objective is specific and measurable via the Authority Monitoring Report (AMR).
 It will be attainable, achievable and realistic.
 To protect the rural landscape setting of the Parish from the urbanisation of land to the east associated with the proposed new urban extension to Hereford at Three Elms and proposed Relief Road through consideration of sensitivity of the urban fringe and local landscape character.

-Objective 4 None.
-This objective meets all New homes are built in This objective is + + + + + + Χ compatible with the the SMART objectives. manageable numbers and To provide SEA objectives. density, and are designed to criteria based respect and enhance the planning policies character of our village. for ensuring that new housing development is appropriate in terms of quantity, phasing, siting and design and to ensure that changes of use of agricultural buildings to business uses is managed in a way which is sensitive to the rural character of the area.
-Objective 5 This objective is None This objective meets all Deliver appropriately + + + + + + + + + + + + + + Χ compatible with the designed and sustainable the SMART objectives.
-To promote high relevant SEA developments. quality design for objectives. new development to ensure new buildings and landscaping relate well to the local context and distinctive rural character of Stretton Sugwas Parish.
-This objective is This objective meets all Objective 6 None To provide a realistic and + + + + Χ the SMART objectives. compatible with the deliverable framework for To provide a SEA objectives. developer contributions to realistic and provide improvements in deliverable local infrastructure and in framework for particular to support developer community facilities and contributions to improved accessibility for all. provide improvements in local infrastructure and in particular to support community facilities and improved accessibility for all.
+Objective 4 + + + + + + + + + + + + + + Х + This objective is None.
+This objective meets all New homes are built in To provide criteria based planning policies for ensuring that new housing development is appropriate in terms of quantity, phasing, siting and design and to ensure that changes of use of agricultural buildings to business uses is managed in a way which is sensitive to the rural character of the area. compatible with the SEA objectives. the SMART objectives. manageable numbers and density, and are designed to respect and enhance the character of our village.
+Objective 5 To promote high quality design for new development to ensure new buildings and landscaping relate well to the local context and distinctive rural character of Stretton Sugwas Parish. + + + + + + + + + + + + + + X + This objective is compatible with the relevant SEA objectives.
+None This objective meets all the SMART objectives.
+Deliver appropriately designed and sustainable developments.
+Objective 6 To provide a realistic and deliverable framework for developer contributions to provide improvements in local infrastructure and in particular to support community facilities and improved accessibility for all. + + + + + + + + + + + + + + X + This objective is compatible with the SEA objectives.
+None This objective meets all the SMART objectives.
+To provide a realistic and deliverable framework for developer contributions to provide improvements in local infrastructure and in particular to support community facilities and improved accessibility for all.